microbus-io/fabric/docs/dogma/eee.md

 * A [distributed cache](../blocks/distrib-cache.md) that is scoped to each microservice individually
 * An inherent publish/subscribe communication pattern for an [event](../blocks/events.md)-driven architecture
-* `connector.Go` runs code in a goroutine with a graceful shutdown attached to the lifespan of the microservice
+* The [connector](../structure/connector.md)'s `Go` runs code in a goroutine with a graceful shutdown attached to the lifespan of the microservice
-* A simple to use `connector.Parallel` encourages running code in parallel
+* The simple to use `Parallel` of the [connector](../structure/connector.md) encourages parallelization